-Compute an SHA1-hash from Term.
+Compute a SHA1-hash from Term.
 The hash is represented as a 40-byte hexadecimal atom.
-Unlike term_hash/2 and friends, this predicate produces a hash-key for non-ground terms.
-The hash is invariant over variable-renaming (see =@=/2) and constants over different invocations of Prolog.29
+Unlike term_hash/2 and friends, this predicate produces a hash key for non-ground terms.
+The hash is invariant over variable-renaming (see =0=/2) and constants over different invocations of Prolog.29

-This predicate raises an exeption when trying to compute the hash on a cyclic term or attributed term.
-Attributed terms are not handled because subsumes_chk/2 is not considered well defined for attributed terms.
+This predicate raises an exception when trying to compute the hash on a cyclic term or attributed term.
+Attributed terms are not handled because $subsumes_chk/2$ is not considered well defined for attributed terms.
 Cyclic terms are not supported because this would require establishing a canonical cycle.
-I.e., given A=[a-A] and B=[a,a-B], A and B should produce the same hash.
+That is, given $A=[a_A]$ and $B=[a,a_B]$, A and B should produce the same hash.
 This is not (yet) implemented.

 This hash was developed for lookup of solutions to a goal stored in a table.
-By using a cryptographic hash, heuristic algorithms can often ignore the possibility of hash-colisions and thus avoid storing the goal-term itself as well as testing using =0=/2.
+By using a cryptographic hash, heuristic algorithms can often ignore the possibility of hash collisions and thus avoid storing the goal term itself as well as testing using =0.